EVENTS OF SIGNIFICANCE

 332 > Earthquake: According to Theophanes (c.758-c.818), an earthquake occurred during this year or the next, which ruined Salamis and killed many of its inhabitants [Athanasios Sakellarios, 1890].

-333 > Revolt: Constantine the Great, listening to his mother, he sent as General Commander of Cyprus Kalokeros, who at a later stage he wished to become independent and revolted against the Emperor.
+333 > Revolt: Constantine the Great, listening to his mother, sent as General Commander of Cyprus Kalokeros, who at a later stage wished to become independent and revolted against the Emperor.
 The Emperor sent against him his nephew, Dalmatius, who crushed the revolters [Athanasios Sakellarios, 1890].

 342 > Earthquake: According to Hill, Sakellarios and other historians, this great and famous earthquake was accompanied by a tidal wave that levelled Salamis to the ground.
 Emperor Flavius Claudius Constantinus [Constantine III] rebuilt it on a much smaller scale having relieved the survivors from taxation for four years.
 Paphos was also ruined and it was rebuilt at a later stage [George Hill, 1940].
 Salamis was renamed Constantia by Constantinus who rebuilt it [Athanasios Sakellarios, 1890].